brettgrigsby/Njest/README.md

 There are 12 intersecting txids from the 2 data sets, which would make sense if the `listsinceblock` intervals overlapped at all.
 All 12 of these transactions are completely identical which is odd, as I would assume that the `confirmations` value would increase over time.
-This may be an arifact of manually created test data or misunderstanding on my part.
+This may be an artifact of manually created test data or misunderstanding on my part.
 If confirmations did increase with subsequent calls, I would add more logic to update the `confirmations` value in the db for detected intersections.